 CoLab Network member programs support networks of local businesses in setting and achieving sustainability targets and celebrate them for progress made.

 To foster results-focused networks that embed sustainability into how businesses operate.

 An economy that makes environmental sustainability, human well-being, and business success synonymous.

 Sustainability CoLab was inspired by the success of Sustainable Waterloo Region (SWR)’s flagship program, the Regional Carbon Initiative (RCI), which has built a thriving sustainability network in Waterloo Region that works with organizations to set and achieve carbon reduction goals.

 In the first five years, the RCI engaged 65 members in Waterloo Region – representing over 14% of the Region’s workforce – who collectively committed to reducing carbon emissions by 53,000 tonnes annually (equivalent to taking 12,000 cars off the road each year).
 The program also achieved financial self-sufficiency over this period, ensuring it will continue to operate regardless of external factors.
 Read more about the RCI in SWR’s 2014 Report.

 The idea for Sustainability CoLab had its genesis in 2010.
-As the RCI began to demonstrate rapid success, other communities– from Ukraine to the U.S. to Niagara Region—became increasingly interested in adapting the model of what CoLab now refers to as “target-based sustainability programs”.
+As the RCI began to demonstrate rapid success, other communities– from Ukraine to Sudbury—became increasingly interested in adapting the model of what CoLab now refers to as “target-based sustainability programs”.
 Out of this demand came the idea: take what worked in Waterloo Region and try to scale it out to a provincial, national, perhaps even global movement.

 Following Trillium-funded research on how to share this approach with communities across Canada and an incubation period within Sustainable Waterloo Region to get off the ground, Sustainability CoLab fully incorporated as a national non-profit in January 2012.